d3/d3-format/README.md

 f(2);   // 2.0
 ```

-Whereas for the numbers 1, 2 and 3, the minimum absolute difference is 1 and the suggested precision is 0:
+Whereas for the numbers 1, 2 and 3, the step is 1 and the suggested precision is 0:

 ```js
 var p = precisionFixed(1),